josh-works/josh-works.github.io/_posts/2024-10-10-to-the-people-who-are-not-yet-grown.md

 But I'm also thinking specifically of some people who were raised in 'church groups' or who's parents would clock as 'evangelical'.

-I'm thinking of _myself_ when I was 14-18 years old. \
+I'm thinking of _myself_ when I was 14-18 years old.

-I'm writing to something like the children of white evangelicals, in 2024.
+I'm writing to the children of european american evangelicals, in 2024.

 This is tricky to get out, I'm not quite sure all the needles I'm trying to thread here.